 The 'list' subcommand will always use the default user 'conan/profiles' folder.
-But the 'show' subcommand is able to resolve absolute and relative paths, as well as to map names to '.conan/profiles' folder, in the same way as the '-profile' install argument.
+But the 'show' subcommand can resolve absolute and relative paths, as well as to map names to '.conan/profiles' folder, in the same way as the '-profile' install argument.

 '''

 positional arguments:

 {list, show, new, update, get, remove}

 list

 List current profiles

+Show the values defined for a profile

 show

-Show the values defined for a profile
+Creates a new empty profile

 new

-Creates a new empty profile

 Update a profile with desired value

 update

+get

 Get a profile key

-get
+Remove a profile key

 remove

-Remove a profile key

 optional arguments:

 -h, --help

 show this help message and exit

 '''